astronomer/docs/astro/connect-aws.md

     Astronomer support will initiate a peering request and create the routing table entries in the Astro VPC.

-6. Wait for Astronomer support to send you the Astro VPC CIDR.
-Then, the owner of the target VPC needs to [accept the peering request](https://docs.aws.amazon.com/vpc/latest/peering/accept-vpc-peering-connection.html) and [create the routing table entries](https://docs.aws.amazon.com/vpc/latest/userguide/WorkWithRouteTables.html#AddRemoveRoutes) in the target VPC.
+6. Wait for Astronomer support to send you the Astro VPC CIDR and VPC Peering ID.
+Then, the owner of the accepter VPC needs to [create back routes entries](https://docs.aws.amazon.com/vpc/latest/userguide/WorkWithRouteTables.html#AddRemoveRoutes) in accepter VPC, with Astro VPC CIDR as Destination and provided VPC Peering ID as Target.

 7. (Optional) Delete the stack that you created.
 This will delete the temporary assumable role.